stackbit-projects/sam-dev-15e8b/_posts/2021-03-20-neopixel-wood-sculpture.md

 <h3>Embedding electronics</h3>

 It was time to get to wiring.
-I originally had 5 neopixels, but I did tests and found that not all 5 LED rings worked.
+I originally had 5 [Adafruit NeoPixels](https://www.amazon.com/dp/B00KAE3R1U/), but I did tests and found that not all 5 LED rings worked.
 Notice how some LEDs got skipped in my tests?
 I think maybe during my soldering I fried some LEDs.
 Who knows.

 Eventually I made good solder points and I got 3 neopixels I knew were going to work.
 So I set out to use 3 in the sculpture.